Can You Compost Human Waste?

 Unfortunately, prejudice and lack of knowledge have stood in the way.
 The application of human excreta-derived fertilizer (HEDF) in agriculture does not pose a risk of pathogens or heavy metals.

 Where the excreta is treated appropriately, like composted under the appropriate heat, and killing all pathogens, the poop will make for a good fertilizer that is safe to use for agricultural purposes.
-Unfortunately, not so many farmers or gardeners can prefer to use such bio-solids as fertilizer due to the prejudice imposed on them.
+Unfortunately, not so many farmers or gardeners prefer to use such bio-solids as fertilizer due to the prejudice imposed on them.

-Luckily, since they have a positive effect on the soil, farmers might not discriminate on such a fertilizer.
-The major risk associated with using human poop as fertilizer is the potential disease-causing pathogens present in the poop, as well as the antibiotics, hormones and endocrine disruptors that appear in such manures.
+The primary risk associated with using human poop as fertilizer is the potential disease-causing pathogens present in the poop, as well as the antibiotics, hormones, and endocrine disruptors that appear in such manures.

 Is Human Faeces a Hazardous Waste?

-These conditions are dangerous and at times fatal, meaning the fecal matter will be a biohazard.
-However, human waste is not classified as medical waste so there have to be additional regulations on how such material is handled.
+These conditions are dangerous and, at times, fatal, meaning the fecal matter will be a biohazard.
+However, human waste is not classified as medical waste, so there have to be additional regulations on how such material is handled.

-They also require proper disinfection by experts specializing in human waste clean-up because of the high exposure risk to infectious diseases.
 Failure to clean up such waste can result in similar health conditions affecting those cleaning the waste.
 It might also result in litigation in different jurisdictions.

-Generally speaking, hazardous waste is any waste that presents a substantial threat to public health, or the environment.
-It is illegal to dispose of both hazardous and non-hazardous waste at the same landfill site in several jurisdictions, for the hazardous waste will affect the land, underground sources of water, nearby rivers and of course the environment in general.
+Generally speaking, hazardous waste is any waste that presents a substantial threat to public health or the environment.
+It is illegal to dispose of both hazardous and non-hazardous waste at the same landfill site in several jurisdictions, for the hazardous waste will affect the land, underground sources of water, nearby rivers, and, of course, the environment in general.

-Also, depending on the toxicity of the hazardous waste, it could be between dangerous and fatal to humans, animals and birds living next to or coming into close contact with the landfill.
-The most common items described as hazardous include certain paints, inks and pigments, solvents, pesticides, electric waste and vehicle fluids, among others.
+Also, depending on the toxicity of the hazardous waste, it could be between dangerous and fatal to humans, animals, and birds living next to or coming into close contact with the landfill.

-Human waste, luckily, does not fall under such category, although a lot of caution should be exercised when handling fecal matter that contains bacteria or diseases like those mentioned above.
+Human waste, luckily, does not fall under such a category, although a lot of caution should be exercised when handling fecal matter that contains bacteria or diseases like those mentioned above.

-Offensive waste includes condoms, urine, vomit, medical or veterinary waste, incontinence pads, sanitary waste, nasal secretion, sputum, and of course human and animal feces.
 The moment you meet with any of these waste, they will offend you and could be even so if you are a member of certain religions.

 How Long Does It Take for Human Waste to Compost?